The Difference Between

 Repayments

 The details of a loan, including the interest rate, are outlined in the loan agreement.
-The repayments vary between loans, but overall, unsecured loans are going to be much less forgiving in terms of repayments than secured loans.
+The repayments vary between loans, but overall, unsecured loans are going to be much less forgiving in terms of repayments if the borrower defaults, than secured loans.

 The Best Option For You